francoameri/case-studies/essays/it-vs-ot-devices-and-network-segmentation.md

 ## 🎯 Aim of the Document

-The purpose of this essay is to present an architectural approach to distinguishing IT and OT networks.
+The purpose of this essay is to present an **architectural approach to distinguishing IT and OT networks**.
+Since both kind of devices share are different and serve a different purpose but, at the same time, they communicate using the same tech-stack - TCP/IP -, they are often connected via the same network.
-By analyzing their distinct performance requirements, security profiles, and management philosophies, the study highlights the necessity of segmentation to support informed decision-making in infrastructure design.
+By analyzing their distinct performance requirements, security profiles, and management philosophies, the study highlights the **necessity of segmentation** to support informed decision-making in infrastructure design.
 The goal is to help architects and engineers evaluate risk trade-offs when bridging the digital and physical worlds.

 > By combining academic rigor with practical examples, the essay aims to serve both as an educational resource and a decision-making guide.